qaleadbox/leadbox-of-tricks/README.md

 ## Version History

+- v2.8: Naming convention to files and buttons
 - v2.7: Main methods are now in separate files
 - v2.6: Importing/Exporting customized fields to a JSON file
 - v2.5: Added support for locally persist customized classes